no. 822/2022

 A doctoral project shall be equivalent to 180 ECTS credits.
 In addition to this, the doctoral student can, in consultation with the doctoral committee, attend specific courses at recognised universities to strengthen the foundation of the doctoral project.
 It is not authorised to use a master's thesis as the basis for a doctoral thesis.

 A full year of study is equivalent to 60 ECTS credits.
 The duration of the study programme is therefore on average three to four years’ full-time study.
 It is permitted to apply to the Doctoral Council to study part-time (a minimum of 50%), and study progression will then be based on the approved percentage.
-If a doctoral student does not succeed in completing the study programme within the set time, or requests to take a break in studies, they can apply for an exemption to the Doctoral Council on the forms provided for that purpose.
+If a doctoral student does not succeed in completing the study programme within the set time, or requests to take a break in studies, they can apply for an exemption to the Doctoral Council.[…]1

 The Centre for Doctoral Studies keeps a student record for each doctoral student, who shall provide an annual study progression report on the relevant form to the Centre for Doctoral Studies.
 The Centre for Doctoral Studies provides a description of the procedure for preparing a study progression report.

-Should the situation arise where a doctoral student considers that they cannot complete the study programme or decide to withdraw from their studies, they shall send written notice of withdrawal to the Centre for Doctoral Studies, after having consulted with the main supervisor.
+Should the situation arise where a doctoral student considers that they cannot complete the study programme or decide to withdraw from their studies, they shall send written notice [of request for]1 withdrawal to the Centre for Doctoral Studies, after having consulted with the main supervisor.

 There are various forms of withdrawal.
 A doctoral student who has completed at least 60 ECTS credits can apply for a diploma, certificate in accordance with cycle 2.1 in National Qualification Framework for Higher Education and Degrees (announcement No. 530/2011).
 If the Doctoral Council assesses that a student has completed at least 120 ECTS credits, the student can graduate with a master's degree in accordance with cycle 2.2.
 In both instances, the party in question must apply to the Faculty at which the main supervisor works and must meet the competence criteria of the Faculty in question.